 Officer Humphrey is another Department of Public Safety Officer who writes tickets and does traffic patrol out of the Flagstaff Justice Court area.
 His style of writing tickets tends to be efficient, but like officer Curtis, Officer Humphrey tends to be strict.
 In the following citation, he wrote this individual for criminal speeding.
 The interaction with the officer was not bad but the Officer was not very talkative or helpful.

 Flagstaff Justice Court Map & Parking

 The Flagstaff Justice Court is located in the heart of Flagstaff, just North of Northern Arizona University.
 Hiring an attorney to represent you is generally the most cost effective way to avoid physically having to travel to this Court, especially if you do not live in the Flagstaff area.

 Hiring a Flagstaff Defense Lawyer

 Our office represents a very large number of people charged with offenses in Flagstaff.
-On a great majority of our cases, we are able to prevent our clients from having any criminal record and resolve their case without them ever having to return to Arizona.
-We provide representation on a flat fee basis, offer affordable payment plans and deliver a proper defense with a team dedicated to solving traffic related cases.
+In a great majority of our cases, we are able to prevent our clients from having any criminal record and resolve their case without them ever having to return to Arizona.
+We provide representation on a flat fee basis, offer affordable payment plans and deliver a proper defense with a team dedicated to solving traffic-related cases.